Cali: La Feria de Cali (The Cali Fair)

-La "Feria de Cali" (The Cali Fair), also known as La Feria de la Caña (Sugar Cane Fair), is the main cultural event in the city celebrated since 1957.
-It is celebrated from the 25 to 30 December every year.
-The Fair is not only the most important event for the cultural identity of the citizens, but it also boosts the economical development of the city by significantly increasing tourism and seasonal jobs, opportunities for independent merchants to sell their products during the events, and stimulating the improvement of the city's infrastructure.
-Nowadays, the fair features multiple national and international celebrities during the music festivals and concerts.
+La "Feria de Cali" (The Cali Fair), also known as La Feria de la Caña (Sugar Cane Fair), is the most important cultural event in the city, celebrated since 1957.
+It is celebrated every year from December 25 to 30.
+The fair is not only the most important event for the cultural identity of the citizens, but it also stimulates the economic development of the city by significantly increasing tourism and seasonal employment, providing opportunities for independent merchants to sell their products during the events, and encouraging the improvement of the city's infrastructure.
+Nowadays, the fair fhosts several national and international celebrities during the music festivals and concerts.

-History

-On 7 August 1956, a huge explosion in Cali destroyed most of the city's infrastructure and many people died, leaving the city in an economic recession.
-The next year, the government coordinated a fair as an opportunity to celebrate the overcome of this tragedy and reactive the economy.
-The first fair lasted 40 days and was a success.
-Many people were able to sell handmade goods throughout the celebration of the events.
-The fair started growing every year, and the city's economy boosted around the time of the fair.
-Overtime, it became the most important cultural and economic event of the year.

-In the 1980s decade, Salsa singers and dancers became a popular part of the fair.
-This genre became the symbol of the city, with the Salsodromo (Salsa Marathon) being the most popular event of the fair, in which one of the main roads of the city (Avenida Roosevelt or Roosevelt Avenue) is closed for a parade of over a thousand Salsa dancers from the best Salsa schools in the city.
-Nowadays, Cali is known as La Capital de la Salsa (Salsa's Capital).

 Salsa music

 Cali is also known as the Salsa Capital "Capital de la Salsa" given the city's love for that genre of music.
 In early July there is the Summer Salsa Festival which lasts for one week.
 It usually includes concerts by some of the world's great salsa bands as well as dance shows and "melomano" competitions in which salsa connoisseurs try to outdo each other by digging deep into the archives of salsa music and related sounds to find and reveal long lost tunes.
 On any night of the week small salsa clubs offer a variety of Afro and Caribbean beats.
 Furthermore, the last Friday of every month, the city has an event known as "Delirio", already internationally known with the most spectacular salsa shows presented, "Las Vegas" style.
-It has become a very important attraction for tourists to visit the city.